everscale-org/docs/src/develop/recipes/backend-integration.md

 ## Withdrawing from wallet accounts

 The specific function that is used to withdraw the funds depends on the contract chosen for the wallet account.
-Examples provided below are applicable for the [SetcodeMultisig](https://github.com/EverSurf/multisig2) contract.
+Examples provided below are applicable for the [SetcodeMultisig](https://github.com/EverSurf/multisig2) contract and (in the case of the relevant SDK section, as only SDK currently supports it) [Ever Wallet](https://github.com/broxus/ever-wallet-contract) contract.

 ### Using CLI tool